BrTarolg/ME414/README.md

 **Dr. Jack Blumenau** is a Lecturer in Quantitative Methods at the UCL Department of Political Science. he was previously an ESRC "Future Research Leader" post-doc in the Methodology Department at the LSE.
 His research explores the effects of legislative leaders on the behaviour of parliamentarians in the European Parliament and the UK House of Commons.

+**Altaf Ali** is a PhD student and Teaching Fellow in the Department of Political Science at University College London.
+His PhD thesis analyzes event data to model escalation patterns of armed intrastate conflicts.
+His research is focused on the application of machine learning methods to gain insights from data within the field of social sciences.

 ### Course Schedule